 5. Involve parents in classroom projects that will promote student learning.

 Parents have to give active participation in their children’s classroom.
-You just have to open the doors to them and let them feel that they are always welcome.
+You just have to open the doors for them and let them feel that they are always welcome.
 Besides, parental support is highly supported by the National Parent-Teacher Association.

 Let them think and talk about it.
 Their project should clearly emphasize children’s learning and for their safety in the classroom.
 Ask them how they can improve the classroom for example.
 Allow them to navigate the physical facilities and the learning aspects of the classroom.